Elias Pettersson: Växjö Lakers (2017–2018)

-Vancouver Canucks
+Vancouver Canucks (2018–present)

 On 25 May 2018, the Canucks signed Pettersson to a three-year entry-level contract.
 On 3 October 2018, Pettersson made his NHL debut against the Calgary Flames.
 Pettersson scored his first career goal against goaltender Mike Smith, and also recorded an assist in a 5–2 Canucks win.
 On 13 October 2018, during a game against the Florida Panthers, Pettersson suffered a head injury on a hit from Panthers defenceman Mike Matheson resulting in Pettersson leaving the game.
-Although Matheson was not penalized for the hit, the NHL Department of Player Safety believed that Matheson had an intent to injure, resulting in him being suspended two games and fined $52,419.36.
+Although Matheson was not penalized for the hit, the NHL Department of Player Safety believed that Matheson had an intent to injure, resulting in him being suspended for two games and fined $52,419.36.
 Pettersson returned to the lineup on 27 October after missing six games; the Canucks lost 5–0 to the Pittsburgh Penguins.
 Two nights later, Pettersson scored two goals in a 5–2 win over the Minnesota Wild.
 On 1 November, Pettersson was named the October Rookie of the Month, and four days later was the Second Star of the Week.
 In December, he was named First Star of the Week on 10 December and after recording 17 points in 14 games during the month, he was again named Rookie of the Month.
 On 2 December 2019, Pettersson would win the hardest shot competition at the Canucks Skills Competition with a 99.4 mph slap shot.
 On 2 January 2019, Pettersson was named to his first NHL All-Star Game as the Canucks' lone representative.
 He notched his first NHL hat trick later that night in a 4–3 win over the Ottawa Senators, striking in the second and third periods before scoring the game-winning goal in overtime.
 Pettersson suffered a knee injury a night later when fellow rookie Jesperi Kotkaniemi appeared to hook him away from the play.
-Petterson went down clutching his right knee and play had to be halted by the referees but he was able to skate off under his own power.
+Petterson went down clutching his right knee and play had to be halted by the referees but he was able to skate off under his power.
 In his first game back from injury on 21 January 2019, Pettersson scored a goal and recorded an assist in a 3–2 win against the Detroit Red Wings.
 On 18 March, Pettersson earned an assist in a 3–2 overtime victory over the Chicago Blackhawks for his 61st point, surpassing the Canucks franchise record for points by a rookie which was previously held by Pavel Bure and Ivan Hlinka.
 In his rookie season, Pettersson totaled 28 goals and 38 assists, giving him 66 points in 71 games.
 After the season, Pettersson was named as a finalist for the Calder Memorial Trophy, an award he ultimately won at the 2019 NHL Awards in Las Vegas on 19 June 2019, becoming the second Canuck to do so after Pavel Bure.